SC-DIGITAL/docs.moneyfusion.net/docs/en/index.md

 ### Step 1: Account Setup

-- Ensure you have an activated Money Fusion account
+- Ensure you have a Money Fusion account
 - Create one if needed

 ### Step 2: Account Access